crisemy/PythonProjects/README.md

-# Python Automation Framework (PAF 0.1 Version)
+# Python Automation Framework

-The intent of this Repository is just to Learn and start creating a Brand New Python Automation Framework with Python.
+The intent of this Repository is just to start creating a Brand New Python Automation Framework.
 A cool one actually.

-That's it!
+Because of that, the **PAF 0.1 Version** was launched.
+Despite the fact there's quite a long Path to walk thru, there's the first Quick Off.

+I really hope you could enjoy it.
+Cheers!

 ## Set Up
 ### Python Version